Getting Around

 Traffic Impacts

-Lake Street between Dearborn Street and Wabash Avenue remains closed for sewer repairs and new utility installations.
+Lake Street between Dearborn Street and Wabash Avenue is closed for sewer repairs and new utility installations.
 Follow marked detours in the area.

 Pedestrian Impacts